TraceTray tracks cursor behaviour. For the full demo experience, open this on a desktop browser.

 Enterprise

-For larger sites that need custom clustering, data access, and priority support.
+For larger sites that need high volume analysis, dedicated infrastructure, and priority support.

 • Unlimited sessions